christopherwaltham/UBC_PHYS_Python-crash-course/3. Ultrasonic Range Sensing/README.md

 Getting a distance measurement from the module works like this:
 - When you want to make a distance measurement, send a quick pulse to the sensor on the trigger line.
-- The ultrasonic module with use the speaker to send out a sound-pulse and wait for an echo to come back.
+- The ultrasonic module will use the speaker to send out a sound-pulse and wait for an echo to come back.
 - When the module detects an echo, it sends a pulse to the microcontroller over the ECHO wire.
 - The time difference between when the trigger pulse was transmitted and when the echo pulse returned can be used to determine how far the sound has traveled (distance = speed * time).